fiorix/go-web/README.md

 http.ResponseWriter
 -------------------

-ResponseWriter interface can return the status code of the response, after it is written (after a call to Write or WriteHeader).
+ResponseWriter interface can return the status code of the response by calling the *Status* method, after it is written (after a call to Write/WriteHeader).

 Useful for analytics and logging purposes.
+See above.

 http.Request
 ------------

-Request now have a Created field, that represents the time of the creation of the request.
+Request now have a *Created* field, that represents the time of the creation of the request.
 Useful for analytics and logging purposes.

-Request also have a new field, Vars, to support regexp-based multiplexers.
+Request also have a new field, *Vars*, to support regexp-based multiplexers.
 Request.Vars holds the result of the regexp pattern executed on URL.Path.

 See [mux/]() for details.